Articles of Incorporation and Rules

 (Name)

-Article 2 This association shall be called the University of Tokyo Consumer Cooperative.
+Article 2 This cooperative shall be called the University of Tokyo Consumer Cooperative.

 (Business)